Mo-21/pong_game/README.md

 # Pong Game

-## Overview
 This is a simple implementation of a Ping Pong game using Python and the Turtle module.
 The game provides a basic interface where two players can control paddles to bounce a ball back and forth.
 The objective is to prevent the ball from hitting the walls behind the paddles.
+It implements OOP with class inheritance to ensure encapsulation and reuse.

 ## Gameplay
 - Player 1 controls the left paddle using the 'W' and 'S' keys.